 The security of self-storage depends on the quality of security features at that facility.
 The presence of bright lighting and video surveillance can help deter crime, and high-quality disc locks and solid perimeter fences or walls can help make burglaries even harder.

 Still, it is no secret that burglaries still happen at self-storage facilities.
 Padlocks can be cut, cameras worked around, and fences climbed.
-Thankfully, modern technology can help fill the gap.
+Thankfully, modern technology like StorageDefender can help fill the gap.